DavidBuck/angular-graphql-httpclient-example/README.md

 This is a simple Angular 10 example that uses the Angular HttpClient to run queries and mutations on a mock GraphQL Backend.

-Run `npm run start` to start the json-graphql-serve and the Angular client.
+Run `npm run start` to start the json-graphql-server and the Angular client.

 ## Tools